solana-foundation/solana-improvement-documents/proposals/simd-0170-builtin-instruction-cost-and-budget.md

 ## Detailed Design

-1. Retain the existing DEFAULT_COMPUTE_UNITS for builtin programs.
-   When the virtual machine (VM) invokes a builtin instruction, the statically defined DEFAULT_COMPUTE_UNITS is consistently deducted from the CU Meter.

-2. Establish a static maximum CU allocation: Define a global compute unit limit of 3,000 CUs, denoted as MAX_BUILTIN_ALLOCATION_COMPUTE_UNIT_LIMIT, to accommodate worst-case execution scenarios, including potential Cross-Program Invocations (CPIs).
+Establish a static maximum CU allocation: Define a global compute unit limit of 3,000 CUs, denoted as MAX_BUILTIN_ALLOCATION_COMPUTE_UNIT_LIMIT, to accommodate worst-case execution scenarios, including potential Cross-Program Invocations (CPIs).
 This uniform limit is applied to each builtin program instruction and is used to configure both CU meter allocations and block